 Ever seen that green lock that appears to the left of your browser’s URL?

-Without going into the nitty-gritty, https signals to both browser and user that all data being sent between the webpage and the server are encrypted, which is a fancy way of saying that it’s all scrambled up.
-If someone were to intercept data from a http site, they would get the data whole.
+HTTPS signals to both browser and user that all data being sent between the webpage and the server is encrypted, and secure.
+If someone were to intercept data from a HTTP site, they would get the data whole.
 So, if that data was an email address, the hacker has stolen an email address.
 If it was a credit card number—well, you get the point.
 But if the text was encryped, the information would be useless.
 For example, the phrase “let’s see what encryption does,” when encryped reads “VgpFO/Ogg/Wf?p/gzmxItpD0z/E0gO.”

-If your site collects user information (which most of them do), it should start to make sense why encryption is so often recommended.
+If your site collects user information (which most of them do), it makes sense why encryption is so often recommended.

-If you sell online, that means you take users credit card information.
-Any sort of online transaction requires a great amount of trust on the user’s part, which is why Google specifically flags sites without encryption on their payment page with a warning sign.
+No matter if you use your website to sell products or to act as a brochure to pique the interest of potential customers, your website will be flagged if you do not secure your sebsite with an SSL.
+Any sort of online transaction (purchase, email sign up, etc.) requires a great amount of trust on the user’s part, which is why Google specifically flags sites without encryption on their payment page with a warning sign.
 It looks like this:

-If someone had planned to make a purchase before, they certainly won’t after seeing that.
+If someone had planned to make a purchase or contact you, they certainly won’t after seeing that.